On This Page

 The 9.2-acre location was initially developed in 1935 as a textile mill.
 The Brooks Instrument Division of Emerson Electric Company has occupied this location since 1957 and manufactures and assembles analytical and electrical flow meters.
 Emerson Electric sold the Facility in December 2007 but retains ownership of the remediation activities of the Facility.

 The Facility has been remediating soil and groundwater since 1979, when an inspection by PADEP noted that waste solvents including TCE had been released to the ground surface.
-Several soil removals have taken place to eliminate potential source areas of contamination, and an air stripper was installed in 1981 to remove TCE and PCE from groundwater.
+A groundwater pump-and-treat system has operated at the Facility since 1980; groundwater monitoring and treated groundwater effluent from this system is regulated under a National Pollutant Discharge Elimination System (NPDES) permit.
+Several soil removals have taken place to eliminate potential source areas of contamination.
 A soil vapor extraction (SVE) system was installed in 2007 to further remediate soils in the grassy area adjacent to the parking lot and garage.
-In addition, a recovery well was installed in 2009 downgradient of the facility to reduce the likelihood of groundwater contamination migrating off-site.
+The groundwater recovery system was expanded in 2009 with the addition of a second recovery well installed downgradient of the facility to reduce the off-site migration of contaminated groundwater.

 - Some of the site’s key documents of interest are accessible below: